 Another point to bear in mind is that while most bookmakers will be happy to get involved in the result markets, fewer options are available for side betting.
 So, it pays to choose your provider wisely if you want to steer your money towards this sport.

 Having found a bookmaker who is happy to quote on a range of markets, what options are open to you?
-Visit this list for bookmaker reviews.
+Visit our home page for betting sites.